 From the burial ground at Gokstad, Norway, archaeologists conducted excavations, leading to the monumental discovery of an exceptional collection of Norseman shields.
 Amid the burial artifacts found alongside the remains of a prince or king and an entire ship, 64 round shields painted in yellow and blue garnered the most attention among the discoveries.

 Research has shown that Viking shields are delicate and susceptible to damages caused by arrows, axes, and swords.
 Originally, the shields had an animal skin cover that would shrink when it dried, rendering them more robust.
 This adaptation made Viking shields more resistant to splitting.
 Thus it allows the use of relatively thin pieces of wood, resulting in lightweight shields that were still strong and protective.

 What are some interesting viking shields facts?

-A second interesting fact is that a Viking shield covered most of a warrior's body, leaving only the head and legs exposed.
+A second interesting fact is that a Norseman shield covered most of a warrior's body, leaving only the head and legs exposed.
 Due to this, many Viking warrior remains exhibit evidence of head and leg wounds.

 What is the Viking shield name?